H1N1 Influenza - Medical Condition

 The severity of symptoms can vary from mild to severe and sometimes require hospitalization.
 In some cases, severe complications such as pneumonia and respiratory failure can cause death.
 Like the seasonal flu, H1N1 flu may worsen existing chronic medical conditions.

-Most people with previously reported H1N1 flu have been able to recover fully without medical attention and without antiviral medications.
-However, the occurrence of outbreaks indicate that treatment with antivirals may be needed, especially for people who have moderate-to-severe symptoms and for people who are at risk for complications of influenza (e.g., people with underlying medical conditions).
+People diagnosed with H1N1 flu generally recover fully without medical attention and without antiviral medications.
+However, treatment with antivirals (e.g., oseltamivir*, zanamivir) may be recommended for people who have moderate-to-severe symptoms and for people who are at risk for complications of influenza (e.g., people with underlying medical conditions).

 For people who are sick, help yourself get better and prevent the spread of the virus by doing the following:

 There are ways to protect yourself from catching the H1N1 flu virus.
 By far, the most effective preventative measure is to get the influenza vaccine just before the annual flu season (generally November through April in North America).
-People who are travelling in areas where an H1N1 flu virus outbreak has occurred need to take special precautions to reduce the chance of exposure to the H1N1 flu virus.
 Here are some tips to prevent flu: